hotaydev/professional-contact-app/README.md

-# Professional Contact NFC App
+# Professional Contact App

-A lightweight, fast, and privacy-focused app for sharing your professional contact details via NFC, QR Code, or by sending them to other applications.
+A lightweight, fast, and privacy-focused app for sharing your professional contact details via QR Code or by sending it to other applications.
 Ideal for entrepreneurs or small business owners who need a hassle-free way to share their contact information.
 No ads, no trackers, and free forever!

 ---